Not your typical country house party.

 Your host has invited a rather eccentric mix of guests – some potential matches – and chief among them, the oft gossiped-about Mx.
 Byron.
 In this three-session freeform digital live action role playing (LARP) experience, you and your fellow esteemed party guests are invited to explore the true nature of Byron’s works in a Regency Era setting.
 Will you summon a supernatural muse, uncover a sinister plot, or simply focus on matchmaking?
 Pursue Hellfire or happiness in this immersive event.

-Hellfire & Happiness is limited to four small runs in the spring of 2018.
+Hellfire & Happiness was initially limited to four small runs in the spring of 2018.

 You’ll collaborate on character creation, defining your character’s place in this society and its underbelly.
 This one-on-one character creation session is what really makes TGI LARPs shine.
 This game is very character-driven.